tramhao/termusic/README.md

 ### [v0.3.14]
 - Released on: Sep , 2021.
 - Minor fix: popup message will display for 5 seconds. no message overlapping each other.
+- New: search function in playlist and queue. keybinding: "/".

 ### [v0.3.13]
 - Released on: Sep 23, 2021.